-The state of South Carolina makes it super easy to find someone incarcerated in a South Carolina prison.
-The process for finding someone in jail is different, though.
+The state of South Carolina makes it super easy to find South Carolina incarcerated inmates in SC prisons and jails.
+The process of finding someone in jail is different, though.
 The South Carolina Department of Corrections is the agency in charge of inmate records, and they keep them online and searchable.
 They even have an inmate locator on their website.
 To look up an inmate in a South Carolina prison just follows these instructions:

 You can also try the Infotracer search tool to find someone’s arrest records, criminal history, warrants, incarcerations, and other public records.

 The South Carolina prison system is pretty simple, with only a few types of facilities to hold prisoners.
-The South Carolina Department of Corrections is responsible for all state-run facilities and programs aimed at rehabilitation and punishment for offenders.
+The South Carolina Department of Corrections (SCDC) is responsible for all state-run facilities and programs aimed at rehabilitation and punishment for offenders.
 That agency reports directly to the Governor.
 According to their website, “The Department of Corrections currently has some 5,700 employees, just over 20,000 inmates and operates 21 institutions.”
-The prison system in South Carolina includes:
+The South Carolina prison system includes:

 The state of South Carolina has twenty-one state prisons.
 Each one is designed for a specific purpose, demographic, and with different levels of custody.
-They categorize each state prison into four categories: high security (level 3), medium security (level 2), minimum security (level 1B) and community-based pre-release/work centers (level 1A).
+They categorize each South Carolina state prison into four categories: high security (level 3), medium security (level 2), minimum security (level 1B), and community-based pre-release/work centers (level 1A).
 All of these facilities are managed and operated by the South Carolina Department of Corrections.
 Additionally, South Carolina has five juvenile detention centers run by the South Carolina Department of Juvenile Justice.
-There are four federal prisons managed by the Federal Bureau of Prisons (FOB) and eleven county jails operated by the local county Sheriff’s Office.
+There are four federal prisons in South Carolina managed by the Federal Bureau of Prisons (FOB) and eleven county jails operated by the local county Sheriff’s Office.